 Ingredients

-Shrimp, Scallops, Fish or a Combination – 2 pounds, give or take, cut into bite size pieces
+- 2 lbs Shrimp cut into bite size pieces

-Red Palm oil, Dende oil, Coconut oil or Olive oil – 2 tablespoons.
+- 2 tbsp Red Palm oil, Dende oil, Coconut oil or Olive oil

-Tomatoes – 2 large, chopped into small pieces
+- 2 Large Tomatoes chopped into small pieces

 - Place the first 5 ingredients in a large bowl; toss to coat.
 Marinate in the fridge for 30 minutes or over night.

-- Heat the oil in a large pot or Dutch oven over medium heat, taking care not to let it smoke.
+- Heat the oil in a large clay pot (traditionally earthenware pots), or large Dutch oven over medium heat, taking care not to let it smoke.
 Add the onions and peppers.
 Stir while cooking for two minutes.
 Add the tomatoes and paprika, stir while cooking for 1 minute.
 Gently fold in the marinated seafood mixture.
-Add stock and coconut milk, potatoes and hearts of palm.
-Bring to the point of a few bubbles, reduce heat, cover and cook for 10 minutes.
+Add stock and coconut milk, potatoes or yuca and hearts of palm.
+Bring to the point of a few bubbles, reduce heat, cover and cook for 10-minutes.

-- After 10 minutes, check to make sure the seafood is cooked but not over cooked.
-If potatoes or yucca were cooked before, they too don’t need to cook for long either.
-Many layers of flavor are quickly obtained in the cooking of this recipe, simply because each ingredient brings a punch of flavor all their own, but if you used the Homemade Seafood Stock, you are sure to have an abundance of flavor in this seafood stew.
+- After 10-minutes, check to make sure the seafood is cooked but not over cooked.
+If the yuca or potatoes were cooked before, they too don’t need to cook for long either.
+Many layers of flavor are quickly obtained in the cooking of this recipe, simply because each ingredient brings a punch of flavor all their own.

 - Cilantro can now be added, once the stove is turned off, or added atop each dish when it is served.